 Widely available online, supplements containing agaricus are also sold in many natural-food stores and in stores specializing in dietary supplements.

-Due to a lack of supporting research, it's too soon to recommend agaricus for any health-related purposes.
+Due to a lack of supporting research, it's too soon to recommend agaricus as a standard treatment for any health condition.
 If you're considering agaricus for a chronic condition, make sure to consult your physician before starting.
 Self-treating a chronic condition with agaricus and avoiding or delaying standard care may have serious consequences.

 Akiyama H, Endo M, Matsui T, Katsuda I, Emi N, Kawamoto Y, Koike T, Beppu H. "Agaritine from Agaricus blazei Murrill induces apoptosis in the leukemic cell line U937."
 Biochim Biophys Acta.
 2011 May;1810(5):519-25.